 Guildhall Art Gallery Facts

-- The Gallery shows a changing display of about 250 artworks from its collection of paintings, drawings and sculpture.
+- The Gallery shows a changing display of about 250 artworks from its collection of paintings, drawings, and sculptures.

-- Check the website for its programme of temporary exhibitions.
+- Check the website for its program of temporary exhibitions.

 - The first Guildhall Art Gallery was built in 1885 to display the City of London’s growing art collection.
 It aimed to cater to the increasing taste for Art in Victorian society.

 - The Victorian gallery was destroyed by fire during an air raid of the Second World War in 1941.
-Large parts of the collection had been removed to underground storage as had the collections from other London museums and galleries, but 164 paintings, drawings, watercolours and prints and 20 sculptures were destroyed.
+Large parts of the collection had been removed to underground storage as had the collections from other London museums and galleries, but 164 paintings, drawings, watercolors and prints, and 20 sculptures were destroyed.